 Tardiness must be reported by calling (504) 483-3954.
 The person reporting the tardiness should leave his or her full name and relationship, the student's full name and grade level, the reason for tardiness, and a phone number at which to be reached.
-A student who is late for school must report to the Discipline Office immediately - before attending homeroom/class.
-A student who is late for class must report to the Discipline Office prior to going to class.
+A student who is late for school must report to the discipline office immediately - before attending homeroom/class.
+A student who is late for class must report to the discipline office prior to going to class.

-Upon reporting to the Discipline Office, students are to present a note written and signed only by a parent or guardian giving the reason for his tardiness.
-However, if the student drove himself to school, then the note is due the following day prior to his going to homeroom.
+Upon reporting to the discipline office students are to present a note written and signed only by a parent or guardian giving the reason for his tardiness.
+Should the reason for the tardy be a medical appointment, a doctor's note in lieu of a parent's note will be accepted.
+If the student drove himself to school, then the note is due the following day prior to going to homeroom.